caltechlibrary/opensearch-machine/opensearch_machine.1.md

 # EXAMPLES

-Creating the Opensearch Machine using Cloud Init and Multipass from this repository.
+Creating the OpenSearch Machine using Cloud Init and Multipass from this repository.

 ~~~sh